 Skip to main content

-Quick Start
+Quick start

-1. set lang on <html>,
+1. set lang to <html>,

 2. create window.translations = new Map(),

-3. register translations with Localizer.registerTranslation(...),
+3. register the translation via Localizer.registerTranslation(...),

 4. create new Localizer(...),